forumicon/forumicons/design/designs/brand/README.md

 Exp: https://en.facebookbrand.com/#brand-guidelines-assets

 We also require a seperate object property be added to the JSON file which will contain the color for the brand. `color: #29487d`

+##### Note: All brand icons are trademarks of their respective owners.
+The use of these trademarks does not indicate endorsement of the trademark holder by the author, nor vice versa.